Sunday, February 11, 2018

 Energy from the Sands of Time

-The platform that you can see east of Dauphin Island is operated by ExxonMobil, one of many oil companies operating in Alabama waters.
-These platforms are extracting natural gas (methane), a clean-burning petroleum product.
-The platform itself lies in 11 feet of water, with dripping operations to depths of over 20,000 feet.
+ExxonMobil, one of many oil companies operating in Alabama waters, operates the platform east of Dauphin Island.
+These platforms extract natural gas (methane), a clean-burning petroleum product.
+The platform lies in 11 feet of water, dripping operations to depths of over 20,000 feet.
 Once natural gas is found and brought to the surface, it is transferred via an underwater pipeline to processing plants on the mainland.

-These photographs demonstrate the porous quality of sandstone, which is millions of years old.
-Ten percent of the sandstone volume is natural gas, compressed within these.
+These photographs demonstrate the porous quality of millions of-year-old sandstone.
+Ten percent of the sandstone's volume is natural gas compressed within it.

 Pores to a pressure between 10,000 and 20,000 pounds per square inch.